clausehound/clausehound-blog/content/blog/as-a-sole-director-of-a-corporation-should-i-be-concerned-about-making-decisions-that-i-may-personally-benefit-from/index.md

 **These differences were not disclosed to the board of directors**.
 The court held that the contract is unenforceable as the officer should have disclosed the contract and his position of conflict to the board (Paragraph 65).

-### Can a board seek legal advice in order to make tough decisions?
+### Can a Board Seek Legal Advice in Order to Make Tough Decisions?

 A board might seek legal counsel to determine whether a benefit to one shareholder/board member/executive is legally possible.
 Ultimately the decisions on whether to disproportionately benefit one person to the expense of the others is a board decision, and the board needs to act in the best interest of the corporation.
 (For more details on this, search our articles on board liability, fiduciary duty, business and judgement).